sbhbenjamin/tp/docs/UserGuide.md

 - `sort by/priority in/desc`: lists the tasks with the highest priority first

 <div markdown="span" class="alert alert-primary">:bulb: **Note:**
-The tasks will preserve the specified sorting until a different `sort` command is give.
+The tasks will preserve the specified sorting until a different `sort` command is given.
 </div>

 [Return to Top](#table-of-contents-toc)